mmistakes/minimal-mistakes/_posts/2013-01-10-markup-image-alignment.md

   <figcaption>Massive image comment for your eyeballs.</figcaption>
 </figure>

-The image above, though 1200px wide, should not overflow the content area.
-It should remain contained with no visible disruption to the flow of content.
+The figure element above has an inline style of `width: 1200px` set which should break it outside of the normal content flow.

 <figure style="width: 300px" class="align-right">
   <img src="{{ site.url }}{{ site.baseurl }}/images/image-alignment-300x200.jpg" alt="">